porscheinformatik/material-addons/README.md

 _Hint: Changes marked as **visible change** directly affect your application during version upgrade. **Breaking** requires your attention during upgrade._

+- **19.0.9**: Change "label" input of readonly-form-field back to optional
 - **19.0.8**: ToolbarService: Added "addBackActionRoute" method to add a back action route with query parameters to the toolbar
 - **19.0.7**: fix position of filter button in data table
 - **19.0.6**: Improve data table filter